moskytw/zipcodetw/README.rst

 The ZIP Code Finder for Taiwan
 ==============================

-This package lets you find a corresponding ZIP code of any address in Taiwan.
+This package lets you find ZIP code by address in Taiwan.

 The main features:

 1. Fast.
 It builds ZIP code index by tokenization.
 2. Gradual.
-It returns partial ZIP code rather than noting if your address is not detailed enoguh.
+It returns partial ZIP code rather than noting when address is not detailed enoguh.
 3. Lightweight.
 It depends on nothing.

 Usage